mahadsarfrazbutt/data-visualisations/README.md

 # Data Visualizations
 Some data visualisations created in python.
+Please notify me on email if this code is od use to you in any way.
+My email is mahad.thebestome@gmail.com
 These visualizations include:
   1. Bar Graph